JonDotsoy/demo/README.md

 # demo

 The `demo` project provides a simple and efficient way to manage temporal workspaces.
 It offers a straightforward setup process using `make` or `bun install` for dependency management.
-The usage is user-friendly, allowing the creation of new workspaces with the `demo create` command, and supports clean slate operations with the `demo create --rm` option to remove the workspace before creation.
+The usage is user-friendly, allowing the creation of new workspaces with the `demo create` command, and supports clean slate operations with the `demo create --rm` option to remove the workspace before use.

 ## Installing